 Meals: What To Expect

-New Zealand cuisine has a wide array of influences and style from land to sea food products with historical influences of British cuisine and Māori culture.
-You can find fish, lamb, beef, and BBQ.
-Stewed vegetables and boiled potatoes are common fair as well as fish & chips, meat pies, pavlova, and custard squares.
+New Zealand cuisine has a wide array of influences and styles from land to seafood products with historical influences of British cuisine and Māori culture.
+At our in-town restaurants, you can find fish, lamb, beef, and BBQ.
+Stewed vegetables and boiled potatoes are common fare as well as fish & chips, meat pies, pavlova, and custard squares.

 While on the trek, all meals will be cooked by your guide in the huts.
 Our guides are famous for their backcountry cooking skills!